metaleap/vscode-appz/libs/go/readme.md

 	// Represents the current window's state.
 	//
-	// `return` ── A thenable that resolves when this call has completed at the counterparty and its `WindowState` result obtained.
+	// `return` ── a thenable that resolves when this `State` call has successfully completed at the VSC side and its `WindowState` result received back at our end.
 	State() func(func(WindowState))

 	// An [event](https://code.visualstudio.com/api/references/vscode-api#Event) which fires when the focus state of the current window